2026 NFL Super Bowl picks, AI-generated score prediction for Patriots vs. Seahawks

 Familiar Super Bowl foes meet when the Seattle Seahawks battle the New England Patriots in the 2026 Super Bowl on Sunday, Feb.
 8. Seattle advanced with a 31-27 win over the Los Angeles Rams in the NFC Championship Game, while New England outlasted the Denver Broncos 10-7 in the AFC Championship Game.
 The Seahawks (14-3), who have won nine in a row, are making their fourth Super Bowl appearance.
 The Patriots (14-3), who have won six consecutive games, are making their 12th Super Bowl appearance, extending their own record as no other franchise has more than eight appearances.

 Kickoff is set for 6:30 p.m.
 ET from Levi's Stadium in Santa Clara, Calif.
 Seattle enters Super Bowl 60 as a 4.5-point (-115) favorite, and the over/under at 45.5 at DraftKings Sportsbook.
-Seattle is -231 (risk $231 to win $100) on the money line, while New England is +191 (risk $100 to win $191).
-Before making any 2026 Super Bowl LX picks or NFL score predictions, you need to see the NFL against the spread, over/under and money line predictions powered by the self-learning SportsLine AI.
+Sam Darnold is the Super Bowl MVP favorite at +120, with Drake Maye second in the odds at +240.
+Kenneth Walker III (-190) is the most likely anytime touchdown scorer.
+Before making any 2026 Super Bowl LX picks or a Super Bowl score predictions, you need to see the NFL against the spread, over/under and money line predictions powered by the self-learning SportsLine AI.

 Built using cutting-edge artificial intelligence and machine learning techniques by SportsLine's Data Science team, AI Predictions and AI Ratings are generated for each game.
 The AI predictions are determined by statistically learning from each team's historical data and then quantitatively evaluating the strength of the opponent's defense by assigning a numeric value out of 100 called a matchup score.
 It continuously refreshes on the most recent available data and can help you spot the biggest discrepancies in the lines.
 SportsLine's AI PickBot has hit more than 2,000 4.5- and 5-star prop picks since the start of the 2023 season.